 We recognise that the gender pay gap must be addressed.
 For the gender pay gap to close, we need to increase the proportion of female staff, which will lead to more females progressing to senior roles.
-Historically we have had far more male engineering applicants than female.
+Historically we have had far more male technology applicants than female.

 UK gender pay gap

 This graphs shows the proportion of males and females in each pay quartile.
 Each quartile represents 25% of our staff.

 Mean pay is calculated by adding together all hourly pay rates and dividing that figure by the number of employees.